quantum-kittens/quantum-kittens.github.io/_posts/2022-06-10-CHAPTER-3-Part-2-Multiple-Qubits-Entanglement-and-Bell-States.md

 Since we’re talking about two entities immediately influencing one another despite distance between them, at this point you may rightfully wonder: does this mean we can send information faster than light?
 Unfortunately, the answer is no.

 The catch is that simply performing any old type of measurement won’t work—yes, there are different *types* of measurements!
 The varying types of measurements are beyond the scope of the current text, but suffice it to say that if you and a friend who lives far away share an entangled pair, then the type of measurement you perform on your part of the pair must be conveyed to your friend somehow.
 If your friend doesn’t know which type of measurement to perform on their part, they won’t be able to ‘see’ the expected result!
 So some sort of communication must take place, say, through a telephone call.
-Which… cannot happen faster than light.
+Which…cannot happen faster than light.

 >If you’d like to dive a little deeper into quantum entanglement, read on!
 Otherwise, head on over to the next page: This is Not the End.
 {: .prompt-info }

 _______

-## Mathematical Representation of Multi-qubit States
+## Mathematical Representation of Multi-Qubit States

 Multiple qubit states are represented in a similar manner to single qubit states.
 We’ll focus on two-qubit states since Whiskerton doorbells have two qubits, but the representation holds for even higher numbers.